zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/snowflake-cortex.md

 Mendix also offers a [Snowflake showcase app](https://marketplace.mendix.com/link/component/225845), which you can use as an example of how to implement the Cortex functionalities in your own app.

-### Available Functionalities
+## Functionalities Available in the Snowflake Showcase App

-The integration between Mendix and Snowflake Cortex supports the following GenAI functionalities:
+The Snowflake showcase app shows an example implementation of the following GenAI functionalities:

 * [Analyst](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-analyst)
 * [COMPLETE](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#label-cortex-llm-complete)
 * [TRANSLATE](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#label-cortex-llm-translate)

 In addition to the above, the integration also supports the [ANOMALY DETECTION](https://docs.snowflake.com/en/user-guide/ml-functions/anomaly-detection) ML functionality.

+The showcase app has the following pages:

+* **Introduction** - Information about Snowflake AI and the necessary prerequisites to use it.
+* **Machine Learning** - Sample implementation of the ANOMALY DETECTION machine learning functionality.
+* **Large Language Models** - Information about the available LLM functions, as well as a sample implementation of COMPLETE and TRANSLATE.
+* **Cortex Analyst** - Sample implementation of Snowflake Cortex Analyst, including a chat feature that can take the SQL answer returned by Cortex Analyst, and convert it to natural language.

-All functionalities are implemented by calling them from microflows which you can use as examples to implement the functions in your own app.
+Under the hood, the functionalities are implemented by calling them from microflows which you can use as examples to implement the functions in your own app.
+For more information, refer to the following sections.

-#### Implementing the Analyst Functionality
+### Implementing the Analyst Functionality

 For more information about configuring the integration between Mendix and Snowflake Cortex Analyst, see [Configuring Snowflake Cortex Analyst](/appstore/connectors/snowflake/snowflake-rest-sql/#cortex-analyst).

-#### Implementing Other Functionalities {#functionalities}
+### Implementing Other Functionalities {#functionalities}

 The [Snowflake showcase app](https://marketplace.mendix.com/link/component/225845) contains example implementations of the Analyst, ANOMALY DETECTION, COMPLETE and TRANSLATE functionalities.
 To examine these examples, perform the following steps: